redhatNORDICS/consulting-lab/roles/reposync/README.md

 When the role have been run with both sequences you should have a rhel-7-server-repo published on the labhost itself.
 `http://localhost/repos/rhel-7-server-rpms/`

 Note that we do not add any iptable rules for this.
+The repo is not served publically but only to the lab environment.
 Any host on any libvirt network we create are allowed to talk to their gateway, where the repo is served.

 So one can now configure a yum repo on the gateway address.